dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">createFetcher from <a href="https://twitter.com/dan_abramov?ref_src=twsrc%5Etfw">@dan_abramov</a>&#39;s talk is this thing:<br><br>We&#39;re calling it simple-cache-provider (for now).
 It&#39;s a basic cache that works for 80% of use cases, and (when it&#39;s done) will serve as a reference implementation for Apollo, Relay, etc.<a href="https://t.co/elI6YFco0A">https://t.co/elI6YFco0A</a></p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/969168681644179456?ref_src=twsrc%5Etfw">March 1, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I'll borrow a practical example from the [React Apollo's team initial implementation](https://dev-blog.apollodata.com/a-first-look-at-async-react-apollo-10a82907b48e) to show you how suspense works.
-They imitated the **suspense** feature by suspending the result of a GraphQL query.
+The React Apollo team imitated the **suspense** feature by suspending the result of a GraphQL query.

 ```js
 const MOVIE_QUERY = gql`